10 Signs Your Flu Might Be Deadly

 Sudden dizziness or confusion

-While a high fever can leave you feeling a little disoriented, dizziness and confusion can be a sign of infection.
+While a high fever can leave you feeling a little disoriented, extreme dizziness, cognitive problems, and confusion can be a sign of infection, Dr. Arthur says.
 It’s important to get checked out immediately if you start to experience any such signs.
 And check out these flu-prevention strategies.

 Severe or persistent vomiting

-While Dr. Sonpal says that one of the symptoms that come with gastroenteritis is vomiting, this should only last a day or two.
-If it’s been more than two days, you’re vomiting blood, you have a high fever above 104 degrees Fahrenheit, or you can’t keep liquids down for longer than a day, you should call your doctor.
+Any vomiting from the flu should only last a day or two so if it’s been longer than that, or if you’re vomiting blood or have a fever above 104 degrees Fahrenheit, or you can’t keep liquids down for longer than a day, you should call your doctor immediately, Dr. Sonpal says.
+(Keep these flu memes handy if you get sick and need a laugh.)

 You’re a certain age or size

-Senior citizens (over the age of 65) and people who are overweight or obese are more likely to get the flu, warns Dr. Sonpal.
-These groups tend to have weaker immune systems and a lower immune response to viruses, and can therefore be at risk for complications.
-The CDC stresses that the elderly especially watch for secondary infections.
-“This is because the immune system typically weakens with age,” Dr. Sonpal says.
-Here’s are some ways to tell that flu season is in full effect.
+Senior citizens (over the age of 65) and people who are overweight or obese are more likely to get the flu and to suffer serious complications from it, warns Dr. Sonpal.
+These groups tend to have weaker immune systems and a lower immune response to viruses, and can, therefore, be at risk for complications, the CDC says.
+Be on your guard by making sure you know these ways to tell that flu season is in full effect.

-“Being pregnant or having a chronic lung disease such as asthma, chronic obstructive pulmonary disease (COPD), bronchiectasis, and cystic fibrosis are among the diseases that place someone at high risk for developing flu complications,” says Dr. Sonpal.
+Having the flu when you’re healthy is hard enough but add in a chronic medical condition or pregnancy and you’re at a much higher risk for serious complications, Dr. Sonpal says.
+“Being pregnant or having a chronic lung disease such as asthma, chronic obstructive pulmonary disease (COPD), bronchiectasis, and cystic fibrosis are among the diseases that place someone at high risk for developing flu complications,” he explains.
+People who are pregnant are at greater risk of serious flu complications compared with people the same age who are not pregnant, according to the CDC.

 You’re an infant